CLOSER-Cohorts/training-development/introduction/Z Archived information.md

 ## Unit 2.1

+>[!NOTE]
+> KR Followed definition that structure of the metadata = element and the content = field <br>
+> KR to update with CoData RDM terminology once complete
+> BO - Yes, but we could maybe use more plain language instead of or alongisde this.
+The way I think about metadata elements is that they're the type of metadata, it's like a label for the metadata.
+We can see this clearly in the Discovery screenshot and your examples in your definition.
+The way I think about metadata fields is what you've written - it's a space to input the content.
+Could we add an example to metadata fields, like you've done for elements?
+You could say something like e.g. only numeric values may be permitted. <br>
+> :large_blue_diamond: KR Updated, does this read better?

+As well as external factors, metadata is helpful for your future self, to help you understand your data later down the line, and be able to share it in a meaningful way with others.

+If we didn't have data level metadata and only had high level metadata, we would have to guess about what the dataset contains or contact someone for further details.
+We may then access the data and find that

+Equally, if we only had data level metadata, we wouldn't know important information about who produced the data, when it was produced and where.

 **Defining metadata terms**
 You may have come across metadata before, or this may be your first time.
 As such, you might be coming across new terms or revisiting knowledge of metadata concepts.